sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ### 1) Make an account at SUPR

 The first thing you need to do is make an account at [SUPR](https://supr.naiss.se/).
 Make sure you provide a correct mobile phone number since your phone will be needed in the future for two-factor authentication.
 When you're done, contact Shamit Soneji (shamit.soneji [at] med.lu.se) stating which SCC lab you belong to.
-You will then be added to the list of users, after which, you will log back in to SUPR and apply for an account at LUNARC.
+You will then be added to the list of users.
+Log back in to SUPR and apply for an account at LUNARC.

+### 2) Log back in to SUPR and apply for an account at LUNARC.

+Left menu under accounts.
+Fill out the details correctly and use your mobile number.
+This will be needed for 2-factor authentication.

 ### 2) Sign the agreement